frankstepanski/frankstepanski/README.md

 - 👨👩 Helping bootcamp grads <a href ="https://github.com/frankstepanski/interview-prep">interview prep</a> on <a href="https://letsgetadevjob.slack.com/">Slack</a> and Zoom meetings.
 -  📝 Writing fun <a href="https://frankstepanski.medium.com/">medium articles</a> to help others learn new topics.
 - 👉  Checkout some <a href="https://gist.github.com/frankstepanski">gists</a> for code references and guides.
-- 🌱 I'm learning about <a href="https://leanpub.com/understanding-distributed-systems">Distributed Systems</a> and <a href="https://www.udemy.com/course/design-microservices-architecture-with-patterns-principles/">Microservices Architecture</a>
+- 🌱 I'm learning about <a href="https://leanpub.com/understanding-distributed-systems">Distributed Systems</a> and <a href="https://www.udemy.com/course/design-microservices-architecture-with-patterns-principles/">Microservices Architecture</a>.
-- ⚡ Fun facti: I love traveling to <a href="https://thebestjapan.com/">Japan</a> (hopefully next trip - Spring 2022).
+- ⚡ Fun facti: I love traveling to <a href="https://thebestjapan.com/">Japan</a> (hopefully next trip in 2022).

 <table width="100%" border="1"><tr><td valign="top">